auttaja/gommand/docs/embed-menus.md

 - `Emoji`: The unicode emoji that will be used.
 - `Name`: The name of the menu button.
 - `Description`: The description of the menu button.

+## Lifetime Options
+`EmbedLifetimeOptions` objects are used to control the maximum duration for which an embed menu will be active / exist.
+This contains the following attributes:
+- `MaximumLifetime`: The maximum duration the embed should exist for, regardless of activity - optional.
+- `InactiveLifetime`: The maximum duration after the most recent reaction to the menu that the menu should exist for - optional.
+After the duration of either of the above has passed, the menu will be deleted.
+- `BeforeDelete`: The function called when the menu is scheduled to be deleted, but just before the message itself is deleted.
+- `AfterDelete`: The function called after the menu message is deleted, ran regardless of any errors when deleting the message.